thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 The C++ standard library already provides the component for type-erased callables, from a while ago, as `std::function`, which even precedes other alternatives for non-callable type erasure such as `any`, `variant`.  `std::function` is a neat component: it lets you use anything that can be called with a particular function signature, the `std::function` can handle the lifetime of the held callable and everything.
 The problem is that it is intolerably slow for the critical use case of calling the held callable.
 We will see how.
 And then, `std::function` does not help you much in any other way.
 Pity that the type erasure work needed to implement `std::function` was never available by itself, and eventually [`std::any` came underwhelming in C++ 17, including an important performance error](https://github.com/thecppzoo/zoo/blob/master/design/AnyContainer.md#performance-bug-in-the-specification).

-A great API for event consumption should facilitate user defined-events, the composition of events, an algebra of callables.
+A great API for event consumption should facilitate user defined-events, the composition of events, an algebra of callables, we will hopefully get there.